-This article will cover how to raid and tips on how to use this method of hosting to benefit both you and the broadcaster you plan to raid.
+This article will cover how to raid on Twitch as well as tips on how to use this method of hosting to benefit both you and the broadcaster you plan to raid.

 How to Raid Someone on Twitch

 After you insert the command, a 10-second timer will start.
-Once it has finished counting down, you will be given the option to raid.
+Once it has finished counting down, you will be given the option to raid the targeted channel.

-Press the raid button.
-If you don’t press the button, the raid will begin in 80 seconds.
+Click Raid Now to make the channel raid happen immediately.
+If you don’t press the button, the raid will automatically begin in 80 seconds.
 To cancel the raid, press the cancel button.

 Raid Similar Channels on Twitch

 As much as you might love DrLupo, unless you are also a well-known streamer, neither of you will benefit from the raid.
-Look for channels that are similar in size and content to your own.
+Avoid a Twitch raid on a bigger channel.
+Instead, look for channels that are similar in size and content to your own.
 Stay within the same category or genre if you can.
 Don’t worry about being competitive.
 See other streamers as potential allies instead.

 Don’t be afraid to raid smaller channels if you enjoy their content.
 Be willing to help new streamers out and make their day!